playfulprogramming/playfulprogramming/content/blog/directives/index.md

 # Passing Data to Directives

-But you know, that red we're applying to the `button` element is rather harsh, isn't it?
+Let's look back at our directive we wrote to add colors to our button.
+It worked, but that red we were applying to the `button` element was rather harsh, wasn't it?

 We could just set the color to a nicer shade of red — say, `#FFAEAE` — but then what if we wanted to re-use that code elsewhere to set a different button to blue?

 To solve this issue of per-instance customization of a directive, let's add the ability to pass in data to a directive.